 You can get Lightroom for $9.99/month, and this plan will give you access to 1 TB of storage space.

-It takes many years of practice and a lot of talent to take some fantastic photographs that clients will love.
-However, for your photography business to succeed, you also need to have a reliable and secure way of sharing the images with clients.
+It takes many years of practice and a lot of talent to take some fantastic photos clients will love.
+However, for your photography business to succeed, you also need to have a reliable and secure way of sharing all your photos with clients.

 The good news is that there are many ways of delivering photos to clients, and you only need to decide what is affordable to you and can accommodate the image resolution or sizes you want to send.